programraivyn/raivyn-capstone-may-2024/README.md

 ## About

-My capstone project will consist of my bucket list desires, including things I've been longing to do, as well as places I want to see and visit, and a variety of others things I've always wanted to experience.
-I will implement my - B L D - or Bucket List Desires, in three HTML pages which will each illustrate what I've learned with my coding experience at CodeX Academy thus far.
+This repository is dedicated to my bucket list desires, which consist of places I'd like to visit as well as various things I'd like to do and/or experience.

 ## Built with

-*
-*
-*
-*
+* Virtual Studio Code
-*
+* GitHub
-*
+* HTML
-*
+* CSS
-*
+* Bootstrap

 ## Roadmap

+- [x] Create index.html based on Wireframe
+- [x] Create gallery.html based on Wireframe
+- [x] Create activities.html based on Wireframe
+- [x] Create locations.html based on Wireframe
+- [ ] Style each page according to Wireframe
+- [ ] Include Bootstrap
+- [ ] Include CSS via external stylesheet
+- [ ] Check for proper indentation and syntax
-- [ ] Something
+- [ ] Check for any errors
-- [ ] or
+- [ ] Test in Live Server
-- [ ] Another
+- [ ] Push to GitHub and submit to Moodle

 ## Wireframe